GDPR Compliance and Data Privacy at Honeit

-HONEIT’S GDPR APPROACH
+HONEIT’S GDPR APPROACH:

-General GDPR information
+- General GDPR Information (FAQ)

 WHAT IS HONEIT DOING ABOUT THE GDPR?

-- Ensure those who provide you with access to their data give the opportunity to receive a copy of their personal data or, under certain circumstances, allow you to correct or delete their personal information.
+- Ensure those who provide you with access to their data give you the opportunity to receive a copy of their personal data or, under certain circumstances, allow you to correct or delete their personal information.

-- You are required to sign an agreement for the processing of all parties who process personal data on behalf of your company to agree on the purposes for which these processors may use the personal information, including to Honeit.
+- You are required to sign an agreement for the processing of all parties who process personal data on behalf of your company to agree on the purposes for which these processors may use the personal information, including Honeit.

 - You must ensure that stored personal information is accurate and protected.